pontatot/rust-project-2427/README.md

 ## Deadline

-All submitted PRs will be evaluated on September 24th, 2025 at 11:00 PM UTC.
+All submitted PRs will be evaluated on October 30th, 2025 at 11:00 PM UTC.